 What do we need to achieve hopes, strengths, or strategy (make areas louder)?

 Needs feel to me like something that can be depersonalized.
 And needs are different from weaknesses.

 Needs come second because “how will we achieve better?
 What do we need?” can only come from having hopes and knowing strengths.
 Without hopes and strengths, needs are blind steps that can make the person(s) and team feel hopeless.

 From strengths, the needs, then improvements, we move with the team to a divergent perspective or thinking outside themselves.

-Opportunities are ways for others to know the opportunities exist, and we can gain those (building off strengths in the past and current).
+Opportunities are ways for others to know that opportunities exist, and we can gain those (building off strengths in the past and current).

 Now we can talk about “what will be better when ___.”

-I frame improvements as short, tangible – improvement – from strengths and needs.
-We can talk about improvement and identify ‘what worked in the past’ and how we find the strength or opportunity.
+I frame improvements as short, tangible – improvements – from strengths and needs.
+We can discuss improvement and identify ‘what worked in the past’ and how we find the strength or opportunity.